Naga fireballs of Mekong

-- When phosphine burns, it produces dense, white and highly toxic cloud.
+- When phosphine burns, it produces a dense, white, and highly toxic cloud.
 None of these effects (luckily) have been observed on Mekong.

-Some consider that these igneous gases are somehow pulled out of the river sediment by full moon and some researchers even build up highly complex theories involving specific composition of gases in sediments coupled with the action of moon, ultraviolet rays, Sun etc. All of this at the end looks too laborious and unlikely.
+Some consider that these igneous gases are somehow pulled out of the river sediment by the full moon and some researchers even build up highly complex theories involving the specific composition of gases in sediments coupled with the action of the moon, ultraviolet rays, Sun, etc. All of this at the end looks too laborious and unlikely.

-Also the imaginary organic sediments of Mekong seem not to exist – river here for most part has sandy bed with occasional rocks.
+Also the imaginary organic sediments of Mekong seem not to exist – the river here, for the most part, has a sandy bed with occasional rocks.

-In addition to this – some locals tell that in earlier times naga fireballs were much smaller and nearly white, they rised above the water just for a few metres.
-Now, with increased popularity they somehow have evolved, increased in size, fly high and fast and have orange color.
-A bit heretical thought – may be naga serpent has changed diet?
+In addition to this – some locals tell that in earlier times naga fireballs were much smaller and nearly white, they rose above the water just for a few meters.
+Now, with increased popularity, they somehow have evolved, increased in size, fly high and fast, and have an orange color.
+A bit heretical thought – maybe naga serpent has changed diet?

 Hoax is impossible?

-Appearance of fireballs has been reported in more than 45 kilometres long section of river in one night.
-River has been closely watched by numerous people for many days before.
-In such circumstances the possibility of fraud seems to be quite low – who would manage to organise such illumination without getting caught in the act?
+Appearance of fireballs has been reported in more than 45 kilometers long section of river in one night.
+The river has been closely watched by numerous people for many days before.
+In such circumstances the possibility of fraud seems to be quite low – who would manage to organize such illumination without getting caught in the act?

-Naga fireballs rised from the river during the hostilities between Thailand and Laos: the border was heavily guarded then and it is little likely that somebody would risk his life to organise the fraud.
+Naga fireballs rose from the river during the hostilities between Thailand and Laos: the border was heavily guarded then and it is little likely that somebody would risk his life to organize the fraud.

 Legend of modern times

-Wondermondo will not present a judgement about the source of naga balls.
-One though should be recognized – if this is a hoax, it is organised very well and there are lots of people who are happy to believe in this.
+Wondermondo will not present judgment about the source of naga balls.
+One should be recognized – if this is a hoax, it is organized very well and there are lots of people who are happy to believe in this.